nicolabio/sw-assignment-py/README.md

 # Python App with MinIO using Docker Compose

+The project contains a bucket printer.
+It prints items in the MiNIO bucket.
+There are two types of printers: StdoutPrinter and JsonPrinter.
+The environment variable `SW_ASSIGNMENT_MODE` is to set the printer type.

 This project sets up a Python application with MinIO using Docker Compose.
 The Python application uses Poetry for dependency management.

 ## Prerequisites